top of page

 Who Is at Risk?
 The Numbers Are Striking.

-~50% of African Americans
+| Carry ≥1 risk variant | ~50% of African Americans |

-Carry 2 risk variants (high-risk)
+| Carry 2 risk variants (high-risk) | ~13% of African Americans |

-People affected worldwide
+| People affected worldwide | Over 70 million |

-FSGS risk (vs. non-carriers)
+| FSGS risk (vs. non-carriers) | Up to 17× higher |

-Up to 89× higher
+| HIV-associated nephropathy risk | Up to 89× higher |

-Typical disease onset
+| Typical disease onset | Before age 50 |

-Earlier dialysis vs. non-carriers
+| Earlier dialysis vs. non-carriers | ~10 years earlier |

 What Triggers APOL1 Kidney Disease?

-• HIV infection (APOL1 carriers have up to 89× higher risk of HIV-associated kidney disease)
+• HIV infection: APOL1 carriers have up to 89× higher risk of HIV-associated kidney disease.

 • COVID-19 infection